cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 description: >
 ---

-The service discovery extensions currently supported in the open source version of Hertz are stored in the [registry](https://github.com/hertz-contrib/registry) and are welcome to contribute to and maintain the project.
+The service discovery extensions currently supported in the open source version of Hertz are stored in the [registry](https://github.com/hertz-contrib/registry).
+You are welcomed to join us in contributing and maintaining for this project.

 ## Usage

-The Nacos Registry Center is used as an example for reference only.
+The implementation of the Nacos registry is used as an example for reference.
 You can adjust the relevant parameters by yourself in the production environment.

 ### Service Registration